alex-saunders/ink-ripple/README.md

 - Support for customizable accent colours
 - Allows 'simulated' ripples (those triggered programatically and not by pointer events)

+**note:** the parent element of the ink-ripple must be positioned using one of relative, absolute, fixed or sticky.

 <!--
 ```
 <custom-element-demo>